conda-forge/pypy3.6-feedstock/README.md

 Since PyPy is an alternative *interpreter*, using this package is different than other conda-forge packages.

+Note that currently this package only works for macOS and Linux.

 You want to create an **empty** Conda environment:

 ```